GRJ (Independent) Booking Conditions

 13. Complaints and Problems

-In the unlikely event that you have any reason to complain or experience any problems with your holiday whilst away, you must immediately inform us by contacting us by telephone on our 24-hour emergency helpline.
+In the unlikely event that you have any reason to complain or experience any problems with your holiday whilst away, you must immediately inform us by contacting us by telephone on our 24-hour emergency helpline and the supplier of the service(s) in question.
+Any verbal notification must be put in writing and provided to us and the supplier as soon as possible.
 Until we know about a problem or complaint, we cannot begin to resolve it.
 Most problems can be dealt with quickly.
-If you remain dissatisfied, however, you must write to us (or if booked through a travel agent, your travel agent) within 28 days of your return to the UK giving your booking reference and full details of your complaint.
-Only the lead passenger should write to us (or your travel agent if booked through a travel agent).
+If you remain dissatisfied, however, you must write to us within 28 days of your return to the UK giving your booking reference and full details of your complaint.
+Only the party leader should write to us.
 If you fail to follow this simple complaints procedure, your right to claim the compensation you may otherwise have been entitled to may be affected or even lost as a result.

 15. Conditions of Suppliers